Trusted WordPress tutorials, when you need them most.

 Note: Using cron requires intermediate level programming and WordPress development skills.
 If you don’t have these skills, we recommend hiring a WordPress developer.

 That’s all we hope this article helped you learn how to view and control WordPress cron jobs.
-You may also want to see our ultimate guide to speed up WordPress and boost performance or our expert picks of the best WordPress security plugins.
+You may also want to see our guide on how to bulk install your favorite WordPress plugins or our expert picks of the best WordPress security plugins.

 If you liked this article, then please subscribe to our YouTube Channel for WordPress video tutorials.
 You can also find us on Twitter and Facebook.